seepel/seepel.github.io/posts/2020-04-16-understanding-guiles-type-inferencer.md

 (foo 1 2)
 ```

+One last note before we get started.
+I'm *almost* going to walk through all the
+steps that I used to learn this topic.
+I say *almost* because along the way I
+went down many paths that proved to be useless or just plain wrong.
+Here I only
+show the questions that led to useful answers.
+With that, let's dig in!

 ### The Guile Compiler
 In order to understand the details here, it is incredibly helpful to understand
 the [Guile Compiler Tower](https://www.gnu.org/software/guile/manual/html_node/Compiler-Tower.html).